sksamra/DSC180B_B04_Capstone/README.md

         "fastq2_path" : "/datasets/srp073813/%run_2.fastq.gz"
     },

-•   The second transformation of the data is "aligncount" that can be set to either use STAR or Kallisto.
-The choice of STAR or kallisto step is controlled by the aligncount attribute:
+•   The second transformation of the data is "aligncount" that can be set to either use download, STAR or Kallisto.
+The choice is controlled by the aligncount attribute:

-    "aligncount" : "kallisto",
+    "aligncount" : "download",

+•   download step will use the ftp location of the gzip file in the Sra table and download using the curl command and unzips and the extracts the readCounts_gencode_sense.txt which represents thae gene counts for the sample.

+    "download" : {
+        "enable" : 1,
+        "tool" : "curl",
+        "arguments" : "-L -R",
+        "read_counts_file" : "readCounts_gencode_sense.txt"
+    },

 •   kallisto uses the index_file attribute is the location of the directory of the reference genome, which for this replication project was GRCh37_E75.
 The arguments attribute allows flexible setting of any additional attribute to the kallisto process.
 Including the bootstaro samples.The attribute enable allows to disable this alignment step, this is useful for debugging the process prior step, for example, you can run quality checks on the processed fastq files before proceeding to alignment.